-The property is of a type for which there tends to be a reasonable demand.
+The property is of a type for which there tends to be a reasonable demand with the market showing signs of improvement in the recent past.

 Property market activity has been impacted due to the current response to COVID19.
 This has resulted in an unprecedented set of circumstances on which to make a valuation judgement.
 This advice is therefore reported on the basis of material valuation uncertainty as per the RICS Red Book Global definition.